-The SM5964B series product is an 8 - bit single chip micro controller with 64KB flash & 1KB SRAM embedded.
-It has In-System Programming (ISP) function and is a derivative of the 8052 micro controller family.
+The SM8958B series product is an 8 - bit single chip micro controller with 32KB flash & 1KB SRAM embedded.

-SM5964B is a versatile and cost effective controller for those applications which demand up to 36 I/O pins, or applications which need up to 64K byte flash memory either for program or for data or mixed.
+SM8958B is a versatile and cost effective controller for those applications which demand up to 36 I/O pins, or applications which need up to 32K byte flash memory either for program or for data or mixed.

 To program the on-chip flash memory, a commercial writer is available to do it in parallel programming method.
-The on-chip flash memory can be programmed in either parallel or serial interface with its ISP feature.